 CREA would like the federal government to index the HBP to the Consumer Price Index (CPI) in $2,500 increments.
 This will ensure that first-time homebuyers never lose their purchasing power.
 There’s no cost to the government until 2016, at which point the cost would be minimal.

 The Benefits of Our Proposal

 According to Altus Group, each MLS® home sale or purchase generates an average of $52,043 in ancillary spending.
 This includes renovations, furniture and appliances, professional services, moving costs, and tax revenue to government.
 In 2015, HBP purchases are expected to result in over $2.9 billion in spin-off spending and more than 22,000 jobs.

 A number of other government programs are indexed to ensure they do not lose their intended value, including retirement benefits, Registered Retirement Savings Plans, and Tax Free Savings Accounts.
 Tax Free Savings Accounts are indexed to the Consumer Price Index and rounded to the nearest $500.
 The HBP should be indexed in a similar way.

 3. Zero Cost Until 2016

-Using Budget 2009 as a starting point, indexing the HBP in $2,500 increments would enable the government to meet its deficit reduction targets and other planning objectives.
-This approach would cost nothing until 2016, at which time the plan would adjust by $2,500 at a cost of $7.5 million.
-A further $2,500 increase would occur in 2020 at an additional cost of $7.5 million.
+Indexing the HBP is an affordable way for the government to support first-time homebuyers.
+Using Budget 2009 as a starting point, the plan would adjust by $2,500 in 2016 at a cost of $7.5 million.
+A further $2,500 adjustment would not occur until 2020 at a cost of $7.5 million.